SmarterApp/RDW_Ingest/API.md

-## Import Service
+## Ingest Services

+This document describes the service end-points for the ingest services.
+* The import service has data loading end-points.
+* The task service has task trigger end-points.
+* All services have diagnostic end-points.

 ### Authentication and Authorization
-The import service requires OAuth2 access tokens for all end-points.
-For most end-points this must be a password grant token requested by a trusted client for a user of the system (the permissions are associated with the user).
+The import service requires an OAuth2 access token for the data loading end-points.
+This is a password grant token requested from the OpenAM server by a trusted client for a user of the system (the permissions are associated with the user).
-Some end-points require only a client-credentials grant (without user credentials).
-Tokens are fetched from the OpenAM server.

-#### Create Password Grant Token
+#### Fetch Password Grant Access Token
 Accepts x-www-form-urlencoded data including client and user credentials and returns an access token.
 * Host: OpenAM
 * URL: `/auth/oauth2/access_token`